WUSH: Near-Optimal Adaptive Transforms for LLM Quantization: Methodology

-\textbf{Remark.} The Hadamard matrix $\bm{H}$ is the only data-agnostic ingredient in our optimal formulation in Eq. (\ref{eq:hsuw}), which explains why it has been empirically shown to be one of the most effective data-agnostic orthogonal transforms.
+\textbf{Remark.} The Hadamard matrix $\bm{H}$ is the only data-agnostic ingredient in our optimal formulation in \cref{eq:hsuw}.
+Incidentally, this explains why it has been empirically observed to be an effective data-agnostic orthogonal transform.